FreeCAD

 Part Design

-This is the next freecad tutorial for beginners, again we start with the Part design workbench and a sketch.
-After creating the first 3d part (pad) I add a so called datum plane to add another sketch for a part that I want to cut out of the 3d object (boolean).
+This is the next FreeCad tutorial for beginners, again we start with the Part design workbench and a sketch.
+After creating the first 3d part (pad) a so called datum plane is added to add another sketch for a part that I want to cut out of the 3d object (boolean).

 FreeCAD Beginner Tutorial Part Design